 A significant breakthrough in the case occurred on December 6 when a couple photographing in a remote area near Caineville, Utah, discovered a body off East State Route 24.
 Responding authorities found the remains of a young girl who had suffered multiple gunshot wounds to the head.

 Ashlee Buzzard offered no cooperation to investigators throughout the probe, failing to provide any confirmed information about her daughter’s location.
-The Santa Barbara County Sheriff’s Office noted that detectives received no help from the mother during their efforts to locate the missing child.

 “The loss of Melodee Buzzard is heartbreaking,” stated Sheriff Brown during the arrest announcement.
 “We hoped against hope that she would be found alive.
 This outcome is devastating.”

-The investigators from the Sheriff’s Criminal Investigations Division lauded the Lompoc Unified School District for their diligence in reporting Melodee’s absence.
-The school’s intervention offered investigators a vital starting point in piecing together the sequence of events that led to the child’s disappearance.
+The sheriff highlighted the perplexing nature and rarity of maternal filicide while acknowledging the strength of the evidence collected by investigators.
+Sheriff Brown commended the Lompoc Unified School District for initially sensing something was amiss, noting that the school’s intervention offered investigators a vital starting point in piecing together the sequence of events that led to the child’s disappearance.
 A clear motive for the murder has yet to be established by the authorities.

 Sheriff Brown underlined that the investigation will not cease with the arrest.
 “We remain committed to working closely with prosecutors to ensure justice is pursued with integrity, care, and compassion,” he said.
 “Melodee deserved a far better life, and she will never be forgotten.”